chrisbrasington/manga-downloader-sync/README.md

 Downloads images (manga) from the web into cbz files, converts to pdf,  and syncs between local cache and a device folder.
 Cache ensures files will not redownload.

+Only syncs newer chapters.
+If older chapters are deleted from the device, only chapters after the latest chapter on device will be added.
+If no chapters exist on device, all chapters will be synced to device

 ## site support

 - [danke.moe](https://danke.moe/) (best)